When meditating I see images of people’s faces zoom in and out from all directions, then I see a vortex when I shift focus. What does this mean?

 —ANGELA FLAHERTY, England

 Your description of your visual images during meditation does not sound like they are superconscious in nature especially since superconscious experience has a still rather than a ‘zooming’ quality.
 I suggest that you explore a formal meditation practice using a meditation technique.
 Techniques will help you tune into superconsciousness during your meditations.
 Paramhansa Yogananda taught a simple and very effective meditation technique called Hong Sau which we share with all who are interested in meditation.
 This technique can help you move past these restless images into deep stillness.
-You can find out details on our website: https://www.ananda.org/meditation-blog/.
+You can find more details about our meditation on Ananda Meditation.
 You will find guided meditations, written material, online lessons, and personal support for your practice.

 Many blessings to you in your spiritual explorations.

 Ananda Course in Meditation

 A 10-week online course with in-depth instruction in scientific meditation techniques that bring more peace, deeper relaxation, and focused concentration to every area of your life.Learn more